rodydavis/rodydavis/assets/blog/the-perfect-brisket.md

 ![](/images/cooking/brisket-smoker.jpeg)

-Once you have placed the meat on the grate you can put in the temperature sideways in the thickest side of the meat.
+Once you have placed the meat on the grate you can put in the temperature sensor sideways in the thickest side of the meat.

 ![](/images/cooking/brisket-temperature.jpeg)

 Now comes the fun part... waiting.
-You will need to come out every 30-60 min to make sure the meat is not getting to hot/cold and make micro adjustments to the vents.
+You will need to come out every 30-60 min to make sure the meat is not getting too hot/cold and make micro adjustments to the vents.

 ![](/images/cooking/brisket-closed.jpeg)

 The internal temperature you are shooting for is 190F and it will take awhile for it to come up.
-When the meat is at 150F or its been 3 hours and the skin is getting brown, you can wrap the meat in foil to lock in the juices.
+When the meat is at 150F or it's been 3 hours and the skin is getting brown, you can wrap the meat in foil to lock in the juices.

 ![](/images/cooking/brisket-mid.jpeg)